✦ Expert Verdict

 "AutoGen doesn't hand you a framework — it hands you a philosophy.
 The idea that AI agents should argue with each other, verify each other's work, and iterate until they reach a correct answer is the most honest model of how real intelligence operates.
 In 2026, that philosophy is winning."

-AutoGen is an open-source, Python-based multi-agent framework born from Microsoft Research with a radically different core idea: agents aren't just tools that execute tasks sequentially — they are conversational entities that communicate, disagree, revise, and converge on solutions through structured dialogue.
+AutoGen is an open-source, Python-based multi-agent framework born from Microsoft Research.
+When evaluating new AI tools, understanding autogen pricing is often the first step for developers, but its underlying philosophy is what truly sets it apart: agents aren't just tools that execute tasks sequentially — they are conversational entities that communicate, disagree, revise, and converge on solutions through structured dialogue.
 Where other frameworks treat agent collaboration as a pipeline, AutoGen treats it as a conversation — and that distinction is architecturally profound.

 At its foundation, AutoGen introduces two primary agent types: the AssistantAgent, powered by a large language model and capable of writing code, reasoning through problems, and generating structured outputs; and the UserProxyAgent, which can execute code, interface with humans, and serve as a bridge between AI reasoning and real-world action.
 These two archetypes combine in dozens of configurations — two-agent dialogs, group chats with a manager, nested hierarchies, and fully automated pipelines requiring zero human input.